SEO Tag Optimization: Title, Meta, Schema, Canonical & Hreflang in 2026

 Google shows the meta description you wrote on only 37.22% of pages, and rewrites the rest from page content (Ahrefs SEO Statistics, 2024).
 Google’s official line is that the meta description is used “when it might give users a more accurate description of the page than content taken directly from the page” (Google Search Central, Snippet documentation).
 In practice that means: write it for the query, not for the page.

 The Web Almanac 2024 SEO chapter reports the median meta description has doubled in two years, from 19 words in 2022 to 40 words in 2024, with median character count now at 272 (Web Almanac 2024).
+That’s longer than what Google typically renders in the SERP, but the extra room helps Google match your description against more queries.

 Three rules that lift the chance Google keeps your description: